richardantao/tutee/README.md

 The Node back-end is stuctured using MVC architecture, and the front-end organizes the React components using atomic design theory.

 ## Version Control
-All releases on github mark the completion of a dev cycle, and signify a pass-over to the CI environment.
+All releases on github mark the completion of a dev cycle, and signify a pass-over to the CI repo.

 ## Changelog